RafanHRayan/rss-learn/English/README.md

 This section of RSS Learn teaches you about various **english** topics.

 Use the sidebar or search using the bar below.
-You may search when on any page by using the search bar on the top.
+You may search when on any page by using the search bar on the top navigation bar.

 ***